kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 * `FunctionPatcher`: Patching Functions
 * `MethodPatcher`: Patching Methods in User-defined Classes

+**Note:** This functionality has a negative impact on speed of tests.

 To enable monkey patching, uncomment below code in `tests/Bootstrap.php` and configure paths:

 ~~~php